DavidAce/h5pp/readme.md

 ```

 The target `h5pp::h5pp` will import the `h5pp` headers and set the compile flags that you need to compile with `h5pp`.
 These flags enable C++17 and experimental headers.

+If you want to link the dependencies manually, omit `h5pp::deps` above.

-The target `h5pp::deps` will import the dependencies needed for `h5pp` to work.
-If you want to link the dependencies
+The target `h5pp::deps` will import those dependencies for `h5pp` that were found or downloaded automatically during install.
+For each dependency found,
-manually, omit `h5pp::deps` above.
+a target will be made available, i.e., `h5pp::Eigen3`, `h5pp::spdlog` and `h5pp::hdf5`.
+In fact, `h5pp::deps` is simply an alias for these targets.

 #### Without install method (i.e. just copying the header folder)
 You will have to manually link the dependencies `hdf5`, `Eigen3` and `spdlog` to your project.